This week: Walking in Buckinghamshire, Reviews, OCD update, Badger culling, Free Offers

 6. Using rituals to avoid certain unpleasant thoughts.

 This book by David Veale is excellent as a starter but do seek professional help: Overcoming Obsessive Compulsive Disorder: A Self-Help Guide Using Cognitive Behavioral Techniques.
 I may well do an OCD page in the near future with some useful resources.

 It seems that the two experimental culls have come up way short of the 70% fatality they were aiming at.
-For those not following this grim story, the Government led culls need to kill at least 70% of the badgers in any area to effectively wipe them out.
+For those not following this grim story, the Government-led culls need to kill at least 70% of the badgers in any area to effectively wipe them out.
 Any less than this and the colony will survive.
-The hope is that even babies safe in the set will not survive if 70% of the whole group is not killed.
+Their hope is that even babies safe in the set will not survive if 70% of the whole group is not killed.

 Of course the Government is claiming ‘illegal activity’ on behalf of protesters as the cause of the failure.
 Frankly, I don’t care as long as it stops.
-Killing innocent animals when an effective vaccine (just requiring a little more time and Government investment) is just around the corner is inhumane.
-Perhaps David Cameron and George Osborne are just hoping an excuse for a return to hunting is in the air?
+Killing innocent animals with an effective vaccine (only requiring a little more time and Government investment) just around the corner is inhumane.
+Perhaps David Cameron and George Osborne are just hoping that an excuse for a return to hunting is in the air?

 I have had some great reviews on Amazon lately.
 Here are two: